kaiakamatsu/cse15l-lab-reports/lab-report-3-week-3.md

 ![Image](filterbeforetwo.PNG)

-> I fixed this my keeping track of a new index variable that corresponds to the length of the array, which I used to add each item to the end of the array.
+> I fixed this by keeping track of a new index variable that corresponds to the length of the array, which I used to add each item to the end of the array.

 ![Image](filterafter.PNG)